Where’s the snow? Eastern U.S. left wondering as midwinter approaches.

 The flakes have been few

 It’s been bleak in the East for snow lovers.
-This season to date, most of the Northeast is running about 10 to 50 percent normal for snow.
-It’s worst near and southeast of many of the big Eastern cities, such as Washington, New York and Boston, where snowfall is generally running zero to 10 percent of normal through late December.
+This season to date, most of the Northeast is running about 10 to 50 percent of normal for snow.
+It’s worst near and southeast of many of the big eastern cities, such as Washington, New York and Boston, where snowfall is generally running zero to 10 percent of normal through late December.

 The only areas closer to average in the Northeast are parts of the Green and White mountains of New England and across far northern Maine.

 Below is season-to-date snowfall through Dec.
-29 for some Interstate 95 cities, compared to average in parentheses.
+29 for some Interstate 95 cities, compared with average in parentheses.

 - Portland, Maine: 12.1 inches to date (15.3 inches on average)